 Tax Deferred Annuities- Pre-tax

 The university offers a tax sheltered annuity program which allows employees the opportunity to save an amount from each salary warrant and postpone payment of taxes on that amount until a later date.
-Brochures are available for AIG/VALIC, TIAA-CREF, Jefferson National, ING, MetLife Investors, and Symetra.
+Brochures are available for VALIC, TIAA-CREF, Jefferson National, Voya, and MetLife.
 The name of company representatives may be obtained from Human Resources.

 Another significant benefit that you receive as a university employee is membership in the Florida Retirement System (FRS).
 The FRS provides two retirement options: the Pension Plan and the Investment Plan.